HOW TO CLEAN ISINGLASS CURTAINS

 CAPT.
 SCOTT GOODWIN

 Capt.
 Scott Goodwin started fishing in the lakes of Kentucky where he grew up.
 A move to Florida, however, brought him into a whole new realm of fishing.
-After receiving a bachelor's degree in biology, he decided that he liked catching fish more than studying them and thus began his career as a captain.
-Scott began working as a mate on a charter boat and quickly worked his way up to captain.
+After receiving a bachelor's degree in biology from Eckerd College, he decided that he liked catching fish more than studying them and thus began his career as a captain.
+Scott began working as a mate on a charter boat and worked his way up to captain.
 He has been fortunate to fish in some of the top locations on the globe, including Florida, Panama, Costa Rica, Mexico and the Bahamas.
-Scott has learned from a long list of the best captains in the sport and has more than 20 years experience as a professional fisherman.
+Scott has learned from some of the best captains in the sport and has more than 24 years experience as a professional fisherman.
 He openly shares his wealth of knowledge and fishing tips on BD as well as through his website, Offshore Academy.
-Scott is currently the BD Pro Staff representative for Central Florida.
-For more information, visit offshoreacademy.com.
+Scott is currently the editor of BDOutdoors and the BD Pro Staff representative for Central Florida.